Spectral order for contact manifolds with convex boundary: Inequality of spectral orders

 The goal of this section is to prove Theorem~\ref{thm:ineq} from the introduction.
-Let $(M,\xi)$ be a contact $3$-manifold with convex boundary and dividing set~$\Gamma_M$, and let $N$ be a codimension zero submanifold of~$\text{Int}(M)$, also with convex boundary and dividing set~$\Gamma_N$.
+We first briefly recall the construction of the contact gluing map $\Phi$ on sutured Floer homology, defined by Honda, Kazez, and Mati\'c~\cite{key-2}.
+Let $(M, \Gamma_M)$ be a sutured manifold, and let $(N, \Gamma_N)$ be a sutured submanifold of~$\text{Int}(M)$.
+Furthermore, let $\xi$ be a contact structure on $M \setminus \text{Int}(N)$ with convex boundary and dividing set~$\Gamma_M$ on $\partial M$ and dividing set~$\Gamma_N$ on $\partial N$.
 We can suppose that $M \setminus N$ has no isolated components; i.e., every component of $M \setminus N$ intersects~$\partial M$.
-Indeed, removing a tight contact ball from each isolated components leaves $\AT$ unchanged.
+Indeed, by Lemma~\ref{lem:ball}, if we remove a tight contact ball from each isolated component, $\AT(M,\xi)$ does not decrease.